-The winners of the NatWest Encouraging Women into Franchising (EWIF) Awards 2015 were announced at the awards ceremony in London.
+Today, the winners of the NatWest Encouraging Women into Franchising (EWIF) Awards 2015 were announced at the awards ceremony in London.
 Guests from across the industry attended to see the winners receive their well-deserved awards.

 “We are delighted to continue our support for the EWIF awards and congratulate all the winners on their success.
 The awards provide a great opportunity to recognise and celebrate the work of women in the UK franchising industry.
-The professionalism and achievements of all the winners and nominees are inspiring and they are great role models for other women thinking about breaking into the industry,” explained Andrew Taylor, Head of Leisure, Retail and Franchising at NatWest.
+The professionalism and achievements of all the winners and nominees are inspiring and they are great role models for other women thinking about breaking into the industry,” explains Andrew Taylor, Head of Leisure, Retail and Franchising at NatWest.

 The winners are: